-Top - Higher vertical value in two-level (bi-modal) signals (the lower is Base), or higher of two most probable waveform states on waveforms that are not bi-modal.
+Top - Higher vertical value in two-level (bi-modal) signals (the lower is Base), or higher of two most probable waveform states in waveforms that are not bi-modal.
 Top differs from Maximum in that noise, overshoot, undershoot and ringing do not affect the measurement.
-On signals that do not have two major levels (e.g., triangle waveforms), Top returns the same value as Maximum.
-Top may be calculated once per period, rather than once per acquisition, by selecting "Show one value per period" on the Top subdialog.
+On signals that are not bi-modal (e.g., triangle waves), Top returns the same value as Maximum.